Be alert of possible abuses during your journey. For more information consult: Stay safe on your journey.

 We also invite you to take a look at the Information brochure for people seeking protection.

-In view of the current emergency situation, Ukrainian citizens and Ukrainian resident permit holders can enter Switzerland without a biometric travel document or a visa since 28th February 2022.
+In view of the current emergency situation, Ukrainian citizens and Ukrainian resident permit holders can enter Switzerland without a biometric travel document or a visa since 28 February 2022.
 They can stay on Swiss territory without a visa up to 90 days.
 During the 90-day stay, there is generally no entitlement to social welfare support and health insurance cover.
 In principle, it is not possible to work without a visa.
 Those who wish to continue their stay in Switzerland after the 90 days without applying for protection and who fulfil the conditions for legal residence can apply for a visa at the cantonal migration office.

 The Swiss Refugee Council has also put in place a hotline to answer your questions.
-You can reach it at the following number: +41 31 370 75 90 or send them a message via this contact form.
+You can reach it at the following number +41 31 370 75 90 or send them a message via this contact form.

 You can also select the dedicated webpage of your Canton of residence in the following document to obtain more specific information provided by local competent authorities.

 On 11 March 2022, the Swiss authorities activated a specific temporary protection status, the protection status S, for refugees from Ukraine.
 The persons concerned receive an S permit which is granted for one-year (renewable) without having to go through the standard asylum procedure.
+Protection status S will be maintained until at least 4 March 2027.

 - Ukrainian citizens who were resident in Ukraine before 24 February 2022;